Brauckhoff/Group-Project/README.md

 |           | *co-assembly* | 77h      |
 | Sheep rumen | SRR14289618 | 108h     |

-Here is a tutorial for the [download](https://bioinformaticsworkbook.org/dataAcquisition/fileTransfer/sra.html#gsc.tab=0)...
+Here is a tutorial for the [download](https://erilu.github.io/python-fastq-downloader/)... also with possible python integration :D
+> we need fastq.gz file format

 # Initial notes